brianmhunt/brianmhunt.github.io/_posts/knockout-website-details.md

 date: "2015-07-29 11:11:11"
 ---

-Here are some things that make the Knockout website neat.
+Here are some things that make the [new proposal](https://github.com/knockout/knockout/issues/1827) for a [new Knockout website](http://brianmhunt.github.io/knockout/) pretty darned cool, in our opinion.

 1. Single-page app
 2. Auto-reloading Application Cache
-3. Sitemap generation
-4. Javascript error checking
+3. Javascript error checking
-5. Inline auto-reloading samples p
+4. Inline auto-reloading samples

-As you will see, at the core of our build process is [gulp](http://gulpjs.com), which has made a lot of hard things easy, and some impossible things just hard.
+These are a selection of the many really cool features that underly the future online presence of Knockout.
+The ideas and implementation here will hopefully provide a really great user experience, help demonstrate a little of what Knockout can do, and show some techniques that can be used in many other contexts to improve the web.

 # Single-page app

-The site uses Knockout along with a number of plugins.
-These include:
+The site uses Knockout along with a number of other packages, as you can see in our [bower.json]((https://github.com/brianmhunt/knockout/blob/gh-pages/bower.json#L20)) and [package.json](https://github.com/brianmhunt/knockout/blob/gh-pages/package.json#L6).

-1. Knockout itself
-2. jQuery
-3. knockout-transformations
-4. knockout.punches
+That said, the compiled [unminified source code](https://github.com/brianmhunt/knockout/blob/gh-pages/build/app.js) is pretty lean, coming in at under a thousand lines.
+That said, we are relying on [over a MB](https://github.com/brianmhunt/knockout/blob/gh-pages/build/libs.js) of Javascript libraries.
+Much of that can and will be minified down when it comes time to deploy more broadly.

+Without further ado, let's get into the details.

-## Overall page
+## Overall page strategy

 We create a single instance of an object, [`Page`](https://github.com/brianmhunt/knockout/blob/gh-pages/src/Page.js) that [Knockout binds to the `<body>`](https://github.com/brianmhunt/knockout/blob/gh-pages/src/entry.js#L93-L98) and thereafter determines the state of the entire page.
 When an anchor is clicked it is [intercepted](https://github.com/brianmhunt/knockout/blob/gh-pages/src/events.js#L28) then, if the browser supports HTML5 history and the user has not disabled the single-page functionality, the page rewrite boils down to Knockout changing the `body` template of the `Page` instance.